-Optimize digestion with pancreatic enzymes
+Optimize digestion with pancreatic enzyme supplements

 Digesta-Key provides a diverse combination of pancreatic enzymes and anti-inflammatory enzymes with antioxidants and metabolic cofactors including pancreatin, papain, rutin, bromelain, trypsin, chymotrypsin, and serrapeptase.

 These digestive enzyme capsules reportedly aid the small intestine's role in digesting proteins, fats and carbohydrates.
 Their actions are thought to help maintain intestinal health and minimize food intolerances.

 This pancreatic enzyme supplement is specially coated to resist stomach acid.
 The coating is pH factored to release in the upper part of the small intestine where food synthesis occurs.

 How Pancreatic Enzymes Work